 Background: Some think that Muslim men can have multiple wives if they desire to and that Islam and The Quran promotes polygamy

-The Quran is very clear on this subject, that monogamy is the basis for normal relationships, while polygamy is only allowed in cases involving marrying the mothers of orphans so that the orphans are taken care of.
+The Quran is very clear on this subject, that monogamy is the basis for normal relationships, while polygamy is only allowed in cases involving marrying the mothers of orphans and/or orphan woman so that they are taken care of.
 A maximum of four wives are allowed in such cases.
 For example, in the aftermath of war, it is likely that many men would have lost their lives, resulting in many widows with fatherless children, thus The Quran allows an exception in these cases so that the needs of the wider community can be met:

 And if you fear that you cannot be just to the orphans, then you may marry those who are agreeable to you of the women: two, and three, and four.
 But if you fear you will not be fair, then only one**, or to whom you are committed to by oath.
 This is best that you do not face financial hardship.
 [4:3]

 *the Arabic word for "orphans" is "yatama" and specifically means children who are fatherless.

 ** note the emphasis on one wife, i.e. monogamy.

 Again, the subject of polygamy is addressed in the context of orphans:

 They ask you for divine instruction concerning women.
 Say, "God instructs you regarding them, as has been recited for you in the book about the women orphans who you want to marry without giving them what has been ordained/written for them, as well as the powerless children, and your duty to treat orphans with equity.
 Whatever good you do, God has full knowledge of it.
 [4:127]